-- Genetics - Certain genes make a person more susceptible towards developing type 1 diabetes.
-These genes transcribe to form the human leukocyte antigen (HLA) proteins found on the white blood cells.
+- Genetics - Certain genes make a person more susceptible to developing type 1 diabetes.
+These genes transcribe to form the human leukocyte antigen (HLA) proteins found in the white blood cells.
 The HLA proteins help in recognizing any cell as the body's or foreign.
 Certain HLA gene combinations make a person more susceptible to type 1 diabetes.
-Presence of certain other gene variants are also linked to the disease.
+The presence of certain other gene variants is also linked to the disease.

 - Environment - Though the exact mechanism is yet unknown, certain foods and toxins can also trigger the autoimmune reaction in genetically susceptible people to destroy beta cells.

-- Infection - Many studies have shown how viruses can damage beta cells or trigger autoimmune response against the cells.
-Cases of type 1 diabetes also seem to rise in winters, coinciding with increased viral infections in that season.
-Viruses believed to be involved are the rubella and mumps virus, adenovirus, cytomegalovirus and coxsackievirus B.
+- Infection - Many studies have shown how viruses can damage beta cells or trigger an autoimmune response against the cells.
+Cases of type 1 diabetes also seem to rise in winter, coinciding with increased viral infections in that season.
+Viruses believed to be involved are rubella and mumps virus, adenovirus, cytomegalovirus, and coxsackievirus B.

 - Infant feeding habit - Some studies link breastfed children and those receiving vitamin D supplements to a lowered incidence of type 1 diabetes.